 - communication skills, including a demonstrated command of the English language, both written and oral

-When evaluating academic performance, the applicant’s grade point average, performance in prerequisite courses, number of college credits completed, degree status and accrued hours of direct patient care experience are taken into consideration.
+When evaluating academic performance, the applicant’s grade point average, Graduate Record Examination (GRE) scores, performance in prerequisite courses, number of college credits completed, degree status and accrued hours of direct patient care experience are taken into consideration.

-Individuals successfully meeting the required admissions selection criteria may receive an invitation to visit our campus for an interview, which provides further insight into the applicant’s character and motivation, and allows an applicant the opportunity to meet with an Admissions staff member to discuss his or her application, tour our campus and meet with faculty and students.
+Individuals successfully meeting the required admissions selection criteria may receive an invitation to visit our campus for an interview, which provides further insight into the applicant’s character and motivation, and allows an applicant the opportunity to meet with an Admissions staff member to discuss their application, tour our campus and meet with faculty and students.

 Admissions Selection Process - Physician Assistant Program

 NOTIFICATION OF ACCEPTANCE AND MATRICULATION FEE